pharo-contributions/OSSubprocess/README.md

 Finally, we use the `#runAndWaitOnExitDo:` which is a high level API method that runs the process, waits for it until it finishes, reads and then closes the `stdout` stream, and finally invokes the passed closure.
 In the closure we get as arguments the original `OSSUnixSubprocess` instance we created, and the contents of the read `stdout`.
 If you inspect `outString` you should see the output of `/bin/ls -la /Users` which should be exactly the same as if run from the command line.

 ## Child exit status
 When you spawn a process in Unix, the new process becomes a "child" of the "parent" process that launched it.
 In our case, the parent process is the Pharo VM process and the child process would be the one executing the command (in above example, `/bin/ls`).
-It is a responsability of the parent process to collect the exit status of the child once it finishes.
+It is a responsibility of the parent process to collect the exit status of the child once it finishes.
 If the parent does not do this, the child becomes a "zombie" process.
-The exit status is an integer that represents how the child finished (if sucessful, if error, which error, if received a signal, etc etc.).
+The exit status is an integer that represents how the child finished (if successful, if error, which error, if received a signal, etc etc.).
 Besides avoiding zombies, the exit status is also important for the user to take actions depending on its result.

 ### OSSVMProcess and it's child watcher